Guide · Synthesized · Not playtested

 Are there reactions you've left off this list?

 Yes.
-We've omitted single-source reactions where one outlet describes a behaviour no other source confirms — you'll find a few of those flagged in the 'Conflicts & gaps' section below.
+We've omitted reactions that are described inconsistently across community write-ups — you'll find a few of those flagged in the 'Conflicts & gaps' section below.
 We'd rather under-claim than ship a reaction matrix with broken rows.